Brutus (Norwegian band): Formation

 In the summer of 2009 Brutus went on to record in Gothenburg.
 At legendary Music-A-Matic Studios.
 (Hellacopters, Sator, Soundtrack Of Our Lives and more), with producer and engineer Henryk Lipp and Micke Nilsson.
-And early In 2010 the debut album was released on the Swedish label Transubstans Records.
-The respond was awesome!
+And early in 2010 the debut album was released on the Swedish label Transubstans Records.
 At the same time Svart Records released their debut on LP, and it sold out in only a couple of months.
 Brutus followed up the release with some small tours in Germany, England, Norway and Sweden.
 Svart Records released a 2nd press of the debut LP, which also sold out within few months.

-In 2011 Brutus released a split 12” EP with Swedish band The Graviators, also on Transubstans Records.
+In 2011 Brutus released a split 12" EP with Swedish band The Graviators, also on Transubstans Records.

 In 2013 the band signed for Svart Record.
 Later that year Behind the Mountains was released.
 According to the band, Behind the Mountains was recorded in various parts over a long period.
 And it took almost 2 years to finish the album.
 The songs were recorded in Subsonic Society studios in Oslo.
 The same studio that was used for the split EP with The Graviators.
 For mastering and mixing they once again went to Music-a-Matic studios (Micke Nilson and Henryk Lipp) in Gothenburg.
 First 7" single from the album was the song "Personal Riot".

 In April 2016, through Svart Records the band is releasing "Wandering Blind" full-length album.